Social Work (SOWK)

 SOWK 4050 ETHNIC DIVERSITY AND SOCIAL WORK PRACTICE (3 credits)

-Prerequisite(s): Admission to BSSW or permission of the school.
+Prerequisite(s): Admission to the BSSW Program

 SOWK 4060 MEDICAL SOCIAL WORK (3 credits)